AlasdairAnderson/AlasdairAnderson/README.md

 # Alasdair Anderson

 I am the digital lead for BMW UK Fire and Security.
-With a focus on Power Platform development with an intrest in Power Apps, Power Bi, and Sharepoint.
-Have developed 7 internal power apps that have been deployed to 5 sites accross the UK which have been collectively used 185,000 times.
+With a focus on Power Platform development with an interest in Power Apps, Power Bi, and Sharepoint.
+Have developed 7 internal power apps that have been deployed to 5 sites across the UK which have been collectively used 185,000 times.
 Looking to expand skills into HTML, CSS, JavaScript and React to be able to make webapps in the future.

 ---